 The DSL will provide advice and support to other staff on child welfare and child protection matters.
-Any concern for a child's safety or welfare will be recorded in writing and on CPOMS and given to the DSL.
+Any concern for a child's safety or welfare will be recorded in writing on a cause for concern form and on CPOMS and given to the DSL.